pilgrimtabby/ml-image-classifier/README.md

 - Download and unzip this program's source code.

-- Using a terminal or command prompt, navigate into the source code directory, `source-code`.
-You should see a file called `requirements.txt`.
+- Using a terminal or command prompt, navigate into the source code directory (you should see a file called `requirements.txt`).

 - Run the following command to install third-party dependencies, including Jupyter Notebook: `python -m pip install -r requirements.txt`